Michaelangel007/apple2_hgr_font_tutorial/README.md

     4A       LSR      ; c / 32 = %00000PQR
 ```

-However we can save one instruction (and 2 cycles) if we optimize `c/32` to use the counter-intutive 6502's `ROL` instruction -- which only requires 4 instructions instead:
+However we can save one instruction (and 2 cycles) if we optimize `c/32` to use the counterintuitive 6502's `ROL` instruction -- which only requires 4 instructions instead:

 ```assembly
     68       PLA      ; pop c  = %PQRSTUVW to draw